tupilabs/speaklikeabrazilian.com/README.md

 ## Deploy

 Pushing to GitHub is the only requirement to update the site.
+We have a GitHub action that publishes the site when a commit is pushed to the `master` branch.
+It also takes care to update the Algolia search index.

-To update the search index, it needs a command similar to the following example:
+To update the search index locally, the following example command can be used:

 ```bash
 $ bundle exec jekyll build && ghp-import -p -r origin -b gh-pages _site/ && ALGOLIA_API_KEY=$ALGOLIA_KEY bundle exec jekyll algolia